NSW Nuclear Power Plant locations

 In New South Wales coal fired plants were constructed adjacent to available coal mines and other infrastructure.

 New nuclear plants will where possible take advantage of the resource used for cooling at these plants.
-On the mid North Coast, this is sea water while in the Central Tablelands and Upper Hunter, fresh water has traditionally been used.
+On the mid North Coast, Illawarra and South Coast this is sea water while in the Central Tablelands and Upper Hunter, fresh water has traditionally been used.
+Up in the Grafton region small nuclear power plants would use estuarine water cooling.

 In an effort to reduce the environmental impact upon inland water resources, modern nuclear power plants are being designed to use a hybrid system of air and water cooling.
 During periods of low water availability the degree of air cooling can be increased though at a modest reduction in power output.